 Area 1: Comprehensive Asthma Management

 This section of your application, worth 70 points in total, addresses three components of your comprehensive asthma care system: 1.a.
 Management and Operations, 1.b.
 Integrated Health Care Services, and 1.c.
-Tailored Environmental Services.
+Indoor Environmental Determinants of Health (IEDOH) Solutions for Asthma.
 Click on the arrows at the left in the headings below to reveal application guidelines and evaluation criteria for sections 1.a – 1.c within the Comprehensive Asthma Management area of your application.
 As you present your asthma care system, please highlight your significant collaborations and your approach to reducing asthma disparities in the community you serve.

 Application Guidelines Evaluation Criteria